OPMDG/opm-doc/probes/check_pgactivity.rst

     --slave 'slave1 192.168.1.11','slave2 192.168.1.12'

+ This service supports a \ ``--exclude REGEX``\   parameter to exclude every result matching the given regular expression on application_name or address ip fields.

+ You can use multiple \ ``--exclude REGEX``\   parameters.

- Perfdata returns the data delta in bytes between the master and all standbys found and the number of slaves connected.
+ Perfdata returns the data delta in bytes between the master and every standbies found, the number of standbies connected and the number of excluded standbies.

  Critical and Warning thresholds are optional.
 They can take one or two values separated by a comma.
 If only one value is supplied, it applies to both flushed